eddietcc/CVEnotes/Chat2/readme.md

 The Chatv2 has SQL injection.

 ### Description
-The `userid` parameter in `/chat2/ jumpin.php` has SQL injection vulnerability.
+The `userid` parameter in `/chat2/jumpin.php` has SQL injection vulnerability.

 ### Concept
 1. Build the chat2 test environment, and create a chat then send test message out.